117 years old and still ringing

 “It was looking creaky and making funny sounds when you rang it,” says Trinity Rector Anthony Hutchinson.
 “It was on a wood frame and didn’t look completely stable,” so the bell was removed and put on a train to Indiana, where it got cleaned of rust, burnished bright and built into a strong steel frame.
 That took two months and cost about $10,000.

-It rings at 8 every morning, plus Thursday evenings and twice before Sunday worship services, and also for any moment of national joy, says Hutchinson, such as when the Supreme Court ruled for marriage equality.
+It rings at 8 every morning, plus on Thursday evening and twice on Sunday before worship services, and also for any moment of national joy, says Hutchinson, such as when the Supreme Court ruled for marriage equality.

 “Most people in the community find it a comforting, happy thing, a symbol of our ongoing life in this community.
 People tell me when they hear the bell, they know people are at prayer and someone is out there praying for them.”